quantumlib/Cirq/docs/dev/triage.md

 For `kind/docs`, the label `triage/accepted` has to be added by at least one of the maintainers.

-For `kind/health`, `kind/roadmap-item` and `kind/task` there is no particular in-take workflow, as we assume that only maintainers create them to track specific work items.
+For `kind/health`, `kind/roadmap-item` and `kind/task` there is no particular intake workflow, as we assume that only maintainers create them to track specific work items.

 ### Prioritization